yomidevs/yomitan/docs/making-yomitan-dictionaries.md

 ## Conjugation

-For Yomichan to conjugate Japanese terms, they need the appropriate part of speech tag.
+For Yomitan to conjugate Japanese terms, they need the appropriate part of speech tag.
 The part of speech labels are documented on the [official JMDict page](http://www.edrdg.org/jmdictdb/cgi-bin/edhelp.py?svc=jmdict&sid=#kw_pos).
 An [npm package](https://www.npmjs.com/package/yomichan-dict-reader) can help with extracting conjugations from JMDict, as demonstrated in the [JP-Mongolian dictionary](https://github.com/MarvNC/yomichan-dictionaries/blob/master/mongolian/scrape.js).

 ## Tag Categories